What Should I Feed My Puppy? A Puppy Food Breakdown

 puppy-eating-food-2

-While an average adult dog food will supply sufficient amounts of nutrients for most dogs, puppies have higher requirements of many nutrients during their growth and development stages.
-Just like human babies, puppies have higher requirements for certain nutrients compared to adults and require a complete and balanced diet.
+While an average adult dog food will supply sufficient amounts of nutrients for most dogs, puppies have higher requirements for many nutrients during their growth and development stages.

 The first nutrient that must be considered when feeding your puppy is omega 3 fatty acids, specifically EPA and DHA.
 EPA, eicosapentaenoic acid, and DHA, docosahexaenoic acid, are both types of omega 3 fatty acids that are vital to ensure proper cognitive development and health.